semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### sem help

-The output of the `sem help` command is static and identical to the output of executing the `sem` command without any command line arguments.
+The output of the `sem help` command is static and identical to the output of the `sem` command when executed without any command line arguments.

 ### sem connect